tarosky/taro-open-hour/README.md

 This plugin is hosted on [Github](https://github.com/tarosky/taro-open-hour/), any Pull Requests are welcomed!

+### Acknowledgements

+* Banner images is a deliverative of the work of the Geospatial Information Authority of Japan.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/taro-open-hour` directory, or install the plugin through the WordPress plugins screen directly.